Xander: So we're saying he did a spell just to make us think he was cool?

 - Smoke Out: Tara does this with magic to escape the demon.

-- Special Edition Title: The spell even spilled over into the Title Sequence, with scenes of Jonathan defusing an Incredibly Obvious Bomb and doing a Power Walk.
+- Special Edition Title: The spell even spills over into the Title Sequence, with scenes of Jonathan defusing an Incredibly Obvious Bomb and doing a Power Walk in a Badass Longcoat.

 - Sublime Rhyme: "Scampered like a big bumpy bunny."

 - Superhero: Unlike Buffy in the normal universe, Jonathan is respected and adored by the public, and works in cohesion with the police and the Initiative to fight demons.